cgpeanut/terraform-ansible-aws/README.md

 - Understand terraform init, validate, plan and apply

 $ terraform init
 1. Initializes working directory - downloads and includes all modules and providers (except third party) in Terraform file.
 2. Needs to be run befor deploying infrastructure. - As other stages of Terraform deployment require provider, pluginsm and modules, this command needs to run first!
+3. Syncs config, safe to run - configures backend for storing infrastructure state and does not modify or delete any existing configuration state.

 - Persisting terraform state in S3 Back End